domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 ```
 Above commands create **accessors** which read from/write to memory.
 In this case, it gives us access to formerly created **buffer** objects. **accessor** is the only way to access buffer in SYCL.
 When creating an accessor, we have to provide:
 1. `access mode` (read, write, read_write, etc.) as template parameter to specify the baivour of accessor.
 Compiler can optimizate the code if it knows the accessor's limitation -- i.e., read only or write only.
-2. We also need to pass in a command group handler
+2. A **command group handler** `cgh` which indicates that the accessor will be available in kernel within this command group scope.
+This looks strange to me at the beginning. it hascertain language concern, for now, you don't have to worry too much about it.
+Just remeber to pass in the handler when creating an accessor.

 * **Kernel Function**:
 ```C++